 These instructions originally came from a student at the University of Washington and were hosted on his web page, which has since vanished from the Internet.
 I’ve re-posted them here with some slight edits.
 If you’ve played Hearts, Bridge, Spades or other trick-based games then that background will help you understand how Zolite is played.
-If you have questions feel free to contact me.

 The King of Card Games a.k.a.
 Latvian Poker